linebender/vello/sparse_strips/README.md

 ## Community

-Discussion of Vello Hybrid development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
+Discussion of Vello Hybrid development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#vello channel](https://xi.zulipchat.com/#narrow/channel/197075-vello).
 All public content can be read without logging in.

 Contributions are welcome by pull request.